Insight - As Boeing booms, robots rise and job growth lags

 Manufacturing job loss is well documented at auto plants, textile mills and other U.S. factories.
 More than 6 million such jobs disappeared between 2000 and 2009 as companies automated and sent work overseas, according to the Bureau of Labor Statistics.

 Now the shift is coming to Boeing.
-The company's aeroplane unit has hired about 33,000 people since employment bottomed out at about 50,000 in 2006, a bust spurred by the 9/11 attacks.
-But that 66 percent increase in labour has allowed Boeing to make almost twice as many planes, meaning the ratio of workers to planes has plummeted.
+The company's airplane unit has hired about 33,000 people since employment bottomed out at about 50,000 in 2006, a bust spurred by the 9/11 attacks.
+But that 66 percent increase in labor has allowed Boeing to make almost twice as many planes, meaning the ratio of workers to planes has plummeted.

 The plane maker's current backlog of 5,600 plane orders worth $426 billion dwarfs the $94 billion tally during its last boom in the late 1990s.
 But today's workforce is about one-third smaller - 83,000 compared with 122,300 when Boeing's employment last peaked in 1998.
 Back then, Boeing made 564 planes a year, about 217 workers per plane.
 This year it aims to make 760 planes, using about 109 workers per plane, and the figure is falling.

-Amid the biggest commercial aircraft boom in its history, Boeing's aeroplane division employs fewer workers per plane than during all other booms since World War II.
+Amid the biggest commercial aircraft boom in its history, Boeing's airplane division employs fewer workers per plane than during all other booms since World War II.

 Boeing's employment growth stopped in 2013, the year Washington state approved $8.7 billion in tax credits for the industry.
 In return for the incentives, companies were supposed to "maintain and grow" aerospace jobs in the state.

-Since then Boeing has shed nearly 3,000 jobs in Washington, fuelling tensions with its unions and state officials.
+Since then Boeing has shed nearly 3,000 jobs in Washington, fueling tensions with its unions and state officials.

 Machinist and engineering unions, which represent about 51,000 Boeing workers, have joined with state legislators sponsoring measures that would tie the tax credits to job and wage targets.